 There are several options and you may choose one method exclusively or combine two or more depending on what is appropriate for your situation.
 Please plan to arrive with approximately USD$1,000 immediately available to meet book and personal expenses.

-Hiram College tuition and fees can be paid by MasterCard, American Express, and Discover.
-Hiram College Bookstore purchases may be made with MasterCard, American Express, Discover and VISA.
-The credit card most readily available to students from overseas is VISA.
-If you have a VISA credit card in your name (NOT in the name of another family member), it will be a convenient way to pay for College Bookstore and most off-campus expenses or purchases while living in the U.S. Other credit cards from your home country may not be as universally accepted.
-If you bring a credit card to the U.S., before you depart be certain to notify the card company that you will be using the card in the United States to insure that they do not block use of the card outside your home country.
+Hiram College tuition and fees can be paid by MasterCard, Visa, American Express, and Discover.
+If you have a VISA credit card in your name (NOT in the name of another family member), it will be a convenient way to pay for College Bookstore and most off-campus expenses or purchases while living in the U.S. If you bring a credit card to the U.S., before you depart be certain to notify the card company that you will be using the card in the United States to insure that they do not block use of the card outside your home country.

 American Express Travelers Cheques